ryanvanmass/ryanvanmass.github.io/_drafts/Setting-up-tailscale-on-OPNSense.md

 ## Install
 1. Navigate to `System > Firmware > Plugins`
-2. Install the `os-tailscale` Plugin (If plugins do not load Navigate to status and check for updates)
+2. Install the `os-tailscale` Plugin (If plugins do not load Navigate to status and select check for updates)

 ## Tailscale setup
 1. Naviate to [Tailscale Admin Dashboard](https://login.tailscale.com/admin/settings/keys)
 2. Select `Genereate auth key`
 3. Select `Generate Key`
 4. Copy your Auth Key
-5. Navigate to `VPN > Tailscale > Authentication`
+5. Navigate to `VPN > Tailscale > Authentication` on your firewall
-6. Paste your Auth key into Pre-authentication Key and select Apply
+6. Paste your Auth key into `Pre-authentication Key` and select `Apply`
 7. Navigate to `VPN > Tailscale > Settings`
 8. Select `Enabled` and click `Apply`